nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 Step 1: The user accesses the PatientSync application.

-Step 2: The user executes the `deletet 1 t/fallRisk` command to delete the `fallRisk` tag from patient 1 in the displayed patient list.
+Step 2: The user executes the `deletet 1 t/fall risk` command to delete the `fall risk` tag from patient 1 in the displayed patient list.
 The `DeleteTagsCommandParser` validates the input, ensuring that the index is valid and at least one tag is provided.
 Upon successful validation, an `DeleteTagsCommand` instance is created.

 <box type="info" seamless>
 <b>Note</b>: Since multiple inputs are allowed, a set of tags to be deleted is passed, each of which will be removed if found associated with the patient.